 - In Zoolander Derek has a couple poses that he treats as his signature moves (though the villain argues they are the same move).

-- In My Man Godfrey, Irene is called out by her heartless older sister Cornelia wen she does this for Godfrey's benefit, with the elder sister even pointing out this is pose no. 8 from their drama class.
+- In My Man Godfrey, Irene is called out by her heartless older sister Cornelia when she does this for Godfrey's benefit, with the elder sister even pointing out this is pose no. 8 from their drama class.

 Live Action TV

 - In America's Next Top Model the girls often have to create poses for their photo shots.
-In the show, the girls must avoid stereotypical modeling cliches and instead they must find new and interesting poses that highlight the clothing, the theme of the session and their natural assets.
-This puts the focus on skill over looks, as judges have stated even when they think some contestants are better looking their modeling abilities aren't good enough compared to others.
+In the show, the girls must avoid stereotypical modeling cliches and instead find new and interesting poses that highlight the clothing, the theme of the session and their natural assets.
+This puts the focus on skill over looks, as judges have stated even when they think some contestants are better looking, their modeling abilities aren't good enough compared to others.

 - Firefly: In "Shindig", the crew are in the shopping district in a town.
 Kayle admires the frilly dresses in the windows, which are worn by live mannequins who move between different poses every few seconds.